CjSong97/tutorial-v2/content/ddk/format.md

 After running the `.mwe2` file as a workflow, you can find the Xtend class automatically in the directory `org.example.smalljava.formatting2.SmallJavaFormatter`.

-Say we want to run the same rules as above:
+Say we want to run the same rules as above using Formatter2:

 ```javascript
 var BLOCK_SPACE = 4